JanNeuendorf/zipurat/README.md

 This is not a solution for creating backups, but for when you already have backups and want to organize them differently.
 This is not meant to deal with datasets that are still evolving.
-Therefore, creating the archive is allowed to be slow and inconvenient because you will only do it once.
+Creating the archive is allowed to be slow and inconvenient because you will only do it once.

 There is no support for anything but file contents: **no metadata**, no links.